 Unfortunately, there is no real beach in Manila itself.
 The good news?
 You don’t need to fly out on day trips from Manila in order to find one.
 Manila’s neighbouring provinces are blessed with awesome shorelines.
 So here’s how to pick the best beaches near Manila in the Philippines.

-**** This post was sponsored and contains affiliate links.
-If you book anything from them, this doesn’t cost you anything but might give me a little commission to help keep this free blog full of more travel tips and me fuelled with chocolate to keep writing.
-As an Amazon Associate I earn from qualifying purchases. ****
+**** This post isn’t sponsored nor commissioned but contains affiliate links (marked with *).
+If you buy/book anything after clicking on them, this doesn’t cost you anything but gives me a little commission from qualifying purchases to help keep uploading free travel tips for you on to this blog. ****

 Photo credit: James Connolly

 Life in any big metropolis can be challenging and stressful.
 The organized chaos, the despair of street life, the noise and pollution, all these things can make you feel burnt-out.

 That’s why it’s imperative to take a break from time to time.
 Whether it’s a short break or a long one, de-stressing is life-saving and where else is better to spend it rather than the beach?

 Just 2-3 hours away from the capital and you already got yourself a nice stretch of beach with white sand.

 So save your airfare bucks for other things because here are some of the best beaches to go to without venturing too far from the capital.
 But first, let’s talk about transport.